1866 B St., Suite 101

-Project Eden was founded in the late 1960’s by a Castro Valley pediatrician and a Hayward School District administrator responding to the escalating drug problems of the community’s youth.
+Project Eden was founded in the late 1960s by a Castro Valley pediatrician and a Hayward Unified School District administrator who were responding to the escalating drug problems of the community’s youth.

-For over thirty years, Project Eden has provided a wide variety of substance abuse prevention, intervention, and treatment services to children, adolescents, adults, families, and communities in the Hayward and San Lorenzo Area.
+Since then, Project Eden has provided a wide variety of substance abuse prevention, intervention and treatment services to children, adolescents, adults, families and communities in the Hayward and San Lorenzo area.

-Project Eden receives Private (Foundations) and Public (City, County, and State) funding to support our services.
+This facility receives private (foundations) and public (city, county and state) funding to support our services.
 We also receive donations from community individuals and organizations.

-Summer Youth Program (SYP) offers peer counselor training to youth ages 12-18, as well as educational and fun field trips to such sites as the Exploratorium in San Francisco, the Monterey Bay Aquarium, and the Lawrence Hall of Science.
+This program offers peer counselor training to youth ages 12 through 18, as well as educational and fun field trips to such sites as the Exploratorium in San Francisco, Monterey Bay Aquarium and Lawrence Hall of Science.
 This two-week program is offered three times each summer.

-Project Eden’s Lambda Youth Project (LYP) provides services to young people who identify as gay, lesbian, bisexual or transgender and are at significantly higher risk of alcohol and other drug abuse, depression, and suicide.
+This program provides services to young people who identify as gay, lesbian, bisexual or transgender and are at significantly higher risk of alcohol and other drug abuse, depression and suicide.
 Since 1992, Lambda has provided a safe, supportive environment for these youth and their friends to meet and discuss the issues that they deal with in their day- to-day lives.
 A support group for youth ages 20 and under meets weekly.
-Clean and sober activities such as the Annual Gay Prom and participation in the AIDS Walk are organized and sponsored by Lambda.
-Lambda’s Speaker’s Bureau gives the community opportunities to learn from these youth about how to make schools and communities safe. (www.gayprom.org)
+Clean and sober activities such as the Annual Gay Prom and participation in Castro Valley Pride are organized and sponsored by Lambda.
+Lambda’s Speaker’s Bureau gives the community opportunities to learn from our youth about how to make schools and communities safe.

-Assessment: Youth and Family Counseling staff will meet with a teen and his/her family to assess the nature and degree of the problem.
+Youth and Family Counseling staff will meet with a teen and his/her family to assess the nature and degree of the problem.
 This process will involve meeting with the teen individually, with the parent(s), and with the whole family together.
-A treatment plan will be developed that meets the unique needs of each family and may include any or all of the following:
+A treatment plan will be developed that meets the unique needs of each family.

-Individual Counseling: Individual sessions with the adolescent will provide a safe, confidential place for the teen to establish a trusting relationship with an adult where he/she can discuss the challenges of living an alcohol and drug free life; identify and clarify his/her own goals and how to go about achieving them; and discuss and discover better ways to get along with his/her family.
+Individual sessions with the adolescent will provide a safe, confidential place for the teen to establish a trusting relationship with an adult where he/she can:

-Group Counseling: Group counseling will be offered so that teens as well as their parents/legal guardians can meet and discuss the challenges of substance abuse.
-Families are taught to support each other in the process of leading healthier, drug-free, and productive lives.
+Group counseling will be offered so that teens as well as their parents/legal guardians can meet and discuss the challenges of substance abuse.
+Families are taught to support each other in the process of leading healthier, drug-free and productive lives.
 As a chemically dependent adolescent moves away from a lifestyle that has centered on using drugs, it is critical to establish a new circle of friends who are also trying to be clean and sober.
-Positive peer group support is critical to the success of a young person making changes in his/her life.
+Positive peer group support is critical to the success of a young person making changes in his or her life.

-Parent Support Group: Group sessions for parents/legal guardians that address issues of teen recovery, family relationships, anger management, conflict resolution, effective parenting, and co-dependency may be offered as the need arises.
+Group sessions for parents or legal guardians that address issues of teen recovery, family relationships, anger management, conflict resolution, effective parenting and co-dependency may be offered as the need arises.

-Fees: Youth Services Program (YSP), Lambda Youth Project (LYP), and Summer Youth Program (SYP) services are free to all participants.
-Youth and Family Counseling Program services (YFCP) are offered on a sliding fee scale.
-There is an initial $40.00 charge for the Alcohol and Other Drug Assessment.
-We accept Medi-Cal Insurance.
+Youth Services Program, Lambda Youth Project and Summer Youth Program services are free to all participants.
+Youth and Family Counseling Program services are offered on a sliding fee scale.
+There is an initial $40 charge for the alcohol and other drug assessment.
+We accept Medi-Cal insurance.